-The star of the show at Brioche, though, are the buttery delicious brioche rolls, which come in sweet and savory flavors, such as peanut butter & jelly or bacon, cheese & jalapeño.
+The star of the show at Brioche is the buttery delicious brioche rolls.
+The rolls come in sweet and savory flavors, such as peanut butter & jelly or bacon, cheese & jalapeño.

 One of my favorite Las Vegas restaurants on the southern end of the Vegas strip is Bruxie.

-And of course, they give you honey to dip the chicken in, which is the only way to eat fried chicken!
+The best part is that Bruxie gives you honey to dip the chicken in, which is the only way to eat fried chicken in my opinion!

-While Bruxie isn’t necessarily the cheapest fast food spot on the strip, it is one of the fast food strips that will make you forget you’re actually eating fast food.
+While Bruxie isn’t necessarily the cheapest fast food spot on the strip, it is one of the fast food stops that will make you forget you’re actually eating fast food.

 The Buffet at Luxor

 To tell you the truth, I have a love-hate relationship with buffets.
 I feel like you’re bound to find food that’s meh.
 On the other hand, there’s always a chance you’ll have one of the best dishes of your trip, too.